The term obese describes a person who's very overweight, with a lot of body fat.

 You may also benefit from receiving psychological support from a trained healthcare professional to help change the way you think about food and eating.

-In rare cases, weight loss surgery may be recommended.
+In some cases, weight loss surgery may be recommended.

 Other obesity-related problems